Skip site navigation (1)Skip section navigation (2)

 SECTION name, type[addr], options

-name is a string enclosed in double quotes, and can be a new name or
+name is a string enclosed in double quotes, which is the name of the

-the name of an existing section.
-If the type doesn't match, an error
+section.
+If the type doesn't match, an error occurs.
+Each section

 Possible section types are as follows: